-Kerala’s favourite elephants greet you into this forest, thickly populated by tropical flora and fauna.
+Kerala’s favorite elephants greet you into this forest, thickly populated by tropical flora and fauna.

 Many types of plants and animals can be found over here.
 Some of the rarest animal species include the great pied hornbill, Nilgiri Tahr, and the Lion-tailed Macaque.

 A little unknown and offbeat, Gavi offers a wide range of activities like trekking, camping, boating, safaris, etc.

 There’s no end to exploring!
 Kovalam, Kumarakom, Wayanad, and Thekkady are also among the best tourist places in Kerala.

 One can also visit the spice gardens and factories nearby.
 It’s slowly emerging as a popular destination in South India for Ecotourism, owing to the untouched natural surroundings of this place.

 What is the best time to visit Kerala?: Whether you’re planning a romantic getaway or a family holiday, winter is the best season to visit Kerala.
 Daytime temperatures in Kerala from October through March remain ideal for local sightseeing.
 To visit the backwaters, beaches, and coffee plantations, November is the best time for an excursion here.

 - Alappuzha Beach, Krishnapuram Palace, Kumarakom bird sanctuary, Marari Beach, Revi Karunakaran Museum, Marari Beach, Punnamada Lake, Pathiramanal, and Sri Krishna Temple in Ambalappuzha

 - TATA Tea Museum, Meesapulimala, Blossom Park, Pothamedu ViewPoint, Attukal Waterfalls, Cheeyappara Waterfalls, Kundala Lake, Mattupetty Dam, Anamudi, and Eravikulam National Park